archeofoss/archeofoss2022/panel-1-maps-to-the-past/montanari.md

 **License**

-Texts and images are released under CC BY.
+Texts and images are released under CC BY 4.0 International license.